-Like in previous years, it can be concluded that during 2020 there were not significant conflict questions arising related to the compliance with the principle of "Network Neutrality" as ruled in the TMS Regulation.
+Like in previous years, it can be concluded that during 2021 there have not been significant conflict issues in the compliance with the principle of network neutrality as ruled by TSM Regulation.

 In this aspect, the number of complaints, claims and reports received related to the said subjects has been insignificant.
-As will be further explained, only a 0.62% of the claims received by the Oficina de Atención al Usuario de Telecomunicaciones in 2020 could be considered as related to this principle.
+As will be further explained, only a 0.62% of the claims received by the OAUT in 2021 could be considered as related to this principle.
 Most of them, are referred to the access speed on Internet.